 With large shiny leaves and a fun, beefy shape, this plant adds strong vertical interest to any room.
 It likes moderate to bright light and light, constant moisture, to boot.
 If you feel the need to prune it, just be sure to wear gardening gloves to keep its sticky sap off your fingers.

-Which plant are you adding to your bedroom to reduce indoor pollution, maintain healthy moisture content especially in the dry seasons and add the tinge of green?
-Whatever be your choice please ensure that you take brilliant care of them and they will love you back with clean air and oxygen. 🌿
+Which plant are you adding to your bedroom to reduce indoor pollution, maintain healthy moisture content especially in the dry seasons, and add the tinge of green?
+Whatever be your choice, please ensure that you take brilliant care of them and they will love you back with clean air and oxygen.
+Also, you can redeem your Dozee Points at the Health Shop on the Dozee App, in return for these beautiful plants. 🌿